What Are Coughs?

 Coughs are one of the most common symptoms of childhood illness.
-A cough can sound awful, but it's not usually a sign of a serious condition.
+A cough can sound awful, but usually isn't a sign of a serious condition.
 In fact, coughing is a healthy and important reflex that helps protect the airways in the throat and chest.

-But sometimes, a cough calls for a trip to the doctor.
-Understanding what different types of cough could mean will help you know how to take care of them and when to go to the doctor.
+Sometimes, though, a cough needs a doctor's care.
+Understanding the different types of cough can help you know when to handle them at home and when to call your doctor.

 A cough from croup can start suddenly, often in the middle of the night.
-Most kids with croup will also have stridor, which is a noisy, harsh breathing (often described as a coarse, musical sound) that happens when the child inhales (breathes in).
+Most kids with croup will also have stridor, which is a noisy, harsh breathing that happens when the child inhales (breathes in).

-Whooping cough is another name for pertussis, an infection of the airways caused by the bacteria Bordetella pertussis.
+Whooping cough (pertussis) is an infection of the airways caused by the Bordetella pertussis.
 Kids with pertussis will have spells of back-to-back coughs without breathing in between.
 At the end of the coughing, they'll take a deep breath in that makes a "whooping" sound.
-Other symptoms of pertussis are a runny nose, sneezing, mild cough, and a low-grade fever.
+Other symptoms are a runny nose, sneezing, mild cough, and a low-grade fever.

 Cough With Wheezing